azad-ali786/azad-ali786/README.md

 ## I'm a Optimistic Developer, Creator, Designer and Learner!!
 - 🔭 I’m currently working on cultivating productive habits.
-- 🌱 I’m currently learning React Native and Ethereum
+- 🌱 I’m currently learning Angular and Ethereum
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about NextJs,React and UI.
 - 😄 Pronouns: He/Him